Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ### Implementing Error Handling

-The code below is an example -- but frequently, you will only catch a small subset of the errors in your controller.
+The code below is an example.
+More frequently, you will only catch a small subset of the errors in your controller.
 You'll let most errors fall through to your global error handler.

 ```javascript